PlaceOS/docs/overview/Laguages/crystal.md

 Crystal is a programming language with the following goals:

 * Have a syntax similar to Ruby (but compatibility with it is not a goal)
-* Statically type-checked but without having to specify the type of variables or method arguments.
+* Statically type-checked but without having to specify the type of variables or method arguments
-* Be able to call C code by writing bindings to it in Crystal.
+* Be able to call C code by writing bindings to it in Crystal
-* Have compile-time evaluation and generation of code, to avoid boilerplate code.
+* Have compile-time evaluation and generation of code, to avoid boilerplate code
-* Compile to efficient native code.
+* Compile to efficient native code

-## Why Crystal?
+## Why Crystal

 Security: we can distribute a single static binary in a docker container, there is little chance of exploit.